cirosantilli/nodejs-cheat/README.md

 Always use this in your project root to set the supported node version.

-As of early 2014, does not change version automatically like rvm does.
+As of early 2014, does not change version automatically like RVM does.

 #NPM